 as we have said in some of our other articles regarding condensation, damp and mould although these things can be caused by such things as a water leak, rising damp, penetrating damp etc. It is perhaps more common, that they are caused by with high relative humidity coming into contact with cold surfaces causing the water vapour in the air to go from a gas to liquid state, settling as condensation on the surface.
 This in turn can be absorbed into things such as plaster on the walls, which can then be a fertile breeding ground for mould to form.

-We hope you found this article useful, here are a few others you may want to read on similar subjects to this one:
+We hope you found this article useful, here are a few others you may want to read on similar subjects to this one about infrared thermometers:

 If you have need help finding a water leak at your home with our trace and access service, get in touch with our friendly team today.
 We offer these services to both domestic and commercial customers, including commercial leak detection.